XxHarvzBackxX/Tileman-Fixes/Tileman/README.md

 How much the price of tile incrases with each purchase, The default raise is set to something very low so tile increases happen very infrequently

-CavernsExtra
+CavernsExtra:
 How many extra levels of Skull Caverns do you want to have tiles in?
 The default goes down to floor 100

-DifficultyMode
+DifficultyMode:
 0 -> Tile prices increase as normal,
 1 -> Tile price increase by 1 every 10x tiles purchased (10,100,1000...),
 2 -> Every single tile purchased increases the price by 1

-PurchaseCount
+PurchaseCount:
-int used to track tiles bought for pregression purposes
+int used to track tiles bought for progression purposes

 ///